YaoGroup/DIFFICE_jax/tutorial/README.md

 ## Results

 The figure below shows the trained results of PINNs for the synthetic data provided in this folder.
-The trained networks for ice velocity and thickness match well with the synthetic data and the inferred viscosity shows a good agreement with the given viscosity profile with the relative error lower than 1%.
+The trained networks for ice velocity and thickness match well with the synthetic data, and the inferred viscosity shows a good agreement with the given viscosity profile with the relative error less than 1%.
-This trained results is obtained after 100k iterations of Adams, followed by another 100K iterations of L-BFGS.
+This trained results were obtained after **100k** iterations of **Adams**, followed by another **100K** iterations of **L-BFGS**.

 <p align="center">
     <img src="results_syndata.png" alt="results" width="90%">